Improving social welfare in non-cooperative games with different types of quantum resources: Abstract

 \section{Abstract}

-We investigate what quantum advantages can be obtained in multipartite non-cooperative games by studying how different types of quantum resources can improve social welfare, a measure of the quality of a Nash equilibrium.
-We study how these advantages in quantum social welfare depend on the bias of the game, and improve upon the separation that was previously obtained using pseudo-telepathic strategies.
+We investigate what quantum advantages can be obtained in multipartite non-cooperative games by studying how different types of quantum resources can lead to new Nash equilibria and improve social welfare -- a measure of the quality of an equilibrium.
 Two different quantum settings are analysed: a first, in which players are given direct access to an entangled quantum state, and a second, which we introduce here, in which they are only given classical advice obtained from quantum devices.
 For a given game $G$, these two settings give rise to different equilibria characterised by the sets of equilibrium correlations $Q_\textrm{corr}(G)$ and $Q(G)$, respectively.
-We show that $Q(G)\subseteq Q_\textrm{corr}(G)$ and, by considering explicit example games and exploiting SDP optimisation methods, provide indications of a strict separation between the social welfare attainable in the two settings.
-This provides a new angle towards understanding the limits and advantages of delegating quantum measurements.
+We show that $Q(G)\subseteq Q_\textrm{corr}(G)$, and by exploiting the self-testing property of some correlations, that the inclusion is strict for some games $G$.
+We make use of SDP optimisation techniques to study how these quantum resources can improve social welfare, obtaining upper and lower bounds on the social welfare reachable in each setting.
+We investigate, for several games involving conflicting interests, how the social welfare depends on the bias of the game and improve upon a separation that was previously obtained using pseudo-telepathic solutions.